brandonrumer/Cisco/README.md

 ## Prerequisites

 These scripts were written in Python3.
 There is a big variation in the modules used: paramiko, netmiko, CiscoConfParse.
 Eventually I may go back and standardize.
+Check each README file for additional details and be sure to check the script to see if it's labeled Development or Production.

 ### Note